Eligibility for Global Entry

 If you have a U.S. address, the card will be mailed there.
 If you do not have a U.S. address, it will be sent to your designated U.S. point of contact or to a Global Entry enrollment center that you designate.

-Login to GOES.
-On the GOES home page under Program Membership(s), click on "Manage Membership."
-Then click on the "Add Trusted Traveler Program."
-Make any changes necessary.
-On the U.S. Customs and Border Protection (CBP) Trusted Traveler Program List page, select the checkbox next to the NEXUS option.
-On the next page you will see the NEXUS logo.
+Log into your TTP account.
+From your Dashboard click on the "Add Trusted Traveler Program."
+Select the checkbox next to the NEXUS option.
 You will need to provide additional information and answer questions; (some of these questions are very similar).
 Once all the application information is entered/ corrected, certify your application and pay the fee.
 Applicants seeking to use NEXUS to enter Canada must complete an enrollment interview with the Canada Border Services Agency.

 Global Entry members who wish to drive their vehicle in the SENTRI lanes, must register their vehicle with CBP and schedule an appointment at a SENTRI enrollment center to conduct a 7-point vehicle inspection.